*Note schedule change:

-*Please email the relevant instructor directly to pre-register or enquire about the courses
+*Please check back here for updates, or email the relevant instructor directly to pre-register or enquire about the courses

 Enrollment is limited and consent will be required from the instructors prior to enrollment.